uid11/full-git-history/README.md

 ```
 Fields "tags" and "refs" are optional for commit object.
 Field "refs" for commit include all refs to this commits except tags -- branches, remote branches, symbolic refs.
+Field "GPG" is optinal for commit (only for signed commits).
+Field "encoding" is optional for commit (only for non-default encoding).
-Also there are optional fields "encoding", "reflog" and "GPG" for commits.
+Also there is optional field "reflog" for commits.
 Commits has reverse chronological order -- from newest to oldest.

 Fields "upstream" and "push" are optional for ref object.